Expert Commentary and Opinion

 10 September 2025

 China is deepening energy and climate ties with MENA through the Shanghai Cooperation Organisation (SCO), shifting from transactional oil and gas trade to strategic partnerships.
-With new cooperation platforms, Egypt’s potential accession, and stronger GCC involvement, the SCO is emerging as a vehicle for advancing renewables, regional governance, and China’s role in the MENA energy transition.
+With new cooperation platforms, the SCO is emerging as a vehicle for advancing China’s role in the MENA energy transition.

 Green Industrialization: